 Belinda is Tiger-Do Martial Art’s most successful female athlete.
 Belinda represented Australia and NSW as an athlete across 13 years.
 Belinda was State and National Champion across the U/16, U/20 and Senior age categories and Oceania Champion numerous times.
 She participated in competitions including the World Championships, Junior World Championships, Commonwealth Championships in addition to many competitions across Europe, Asia, Oceania and the Pacific Rim.

-Belinda has a extensive experience being NSW Girls (U/16 yrs) and Young Women’s (U/20 yrs) State Coach, is a Ne-Dan black belt, holds a Bachelor of Sports Science (Exercise Science) degree and is currently the Principal at Prairiewood High School.
+Belinda has a extensive experience being NSW Girls (U/16 yrs) and Young Women’s (U/20 yrs) State Coach, is a Ni-Dan black belt, holds a Bachelor of Sports Science (Exercise Science) degree and is currently the Principal at Prairiewood High School.
 Belinda’s coaching at TDMA specialises in the female and school aged children.

-Belinda has a extensive experience being NSW Girls (U/16 yrs) and Young Women’s (U/20 yrs) State Coach, is a Ne-Dan black belt, holds a Bachelor of Sports Science (Exercise Science) degree and is currently the Principal at Prairiewood High School.
+Belinda has a extensive experience being NSW Girls (U/16 yrs) and Young Women’s (U/20 yrs) State Coach, is a Ni-Dan black belt, holds a Bachelor of Sports Science (Exercise Science) degree and is currently the Principal at Prairiewood High School.
 Belinda’s coaching at TDMA specialises in the female and school aged children.

 Nigel Mc Clifty